WBMX

-WWBX (104.1 FM) is a radio station licensed to Boston, Massachusetts, serving Greater Boston with a hot adult contemporary format.
+WBMX (104.1 FM) is a radio station in Boston, Massachusetts, United States, serving Greater Boston with a hot adult contemporary format.
 The format started at 98.5 FM on February 9, 1991, and moved to 104.1 FM, replacing WBCN on August 12, 2009, to allow for the launch of WBZ-FM at 98.5 the next day.
 Its studios are located in Brighton, and its transmitter is on the upper FM mast of the Prudential Tower in Downtown Boston.

-From February 26, 1991, to December 3, 2017, the "Mix" format in Boston used the callsign WBMX.
-On December 4, 2017, the call letters changed to WWBX, after the call letters were transferred to a sister station in Chicago.

 The 104.1 MHz facility went on the air in 1958 as WBCN.
-A classical music station in its first ten years on the air, beginning in 1968, WBCN featured a rock format for 41 years.
-Known as "The Rock of Boston", WBCN became a legend in the rock music industry for breaking many bands, most notably U2.
+A classical music station for its first ten years, beginning in 1968 WBCN featured a rock format for 41 years.
+Known as "The Rock of Boston", WBCN became a legend in the rock music industry for breaking many bands, including U2.
 WBCN was a modern rock/active rock station that mixed music that has been popular in the modern rock, alternative rock and classic rock genres.

-WBCN switched to digital only on August 12, 2009, with two digital-only automated streams, one on the HD2 channel of WBZ-FM continuing the modern rock format, the other Free Form BCN, airing an eclectic mix of rock, related genres, and new music - essentially the WBCN of 1968 to 1988, brought into the 21st century.
+WBCN switched to digital-only on August 12, 2009, with two digital-only automated streams: one on the HD2 channel of WBZ-FM continuing the modern rock format and the other known as Free Form BCN, airing an eclectic mix of rock, related genres, and new music - essentially the WBCN of 1968 to 1988, brought into the 21st century.
+Free Form BCN continued on the air until January 2016.
 The station's battle of the bands' competition, the Rock 'n' Roll Rumble, survived the station's demise.
 WBCN's local music specialty show, Boston Emissions—along with The Rumble—moved to then-sister station WZLX, now owned by iHeartMedia, in 2009.
 Boston DJ Anngelle Wood remains the host and music director of both the radio show and The Rumble—these are the last remaining ties to the original 104.1 WBCN programming.

-"Free Form BCN" began airing live freeform shows in September 2009 on WZLX-HD3 and at wbcn.com.
-While still digital and largely automated, the online stream was live Monday through Friday during the day.
-WBCN's first rock program director, Sam Kopper, was program director of WBCN Free Form Rock until the channel was discontinued on January 29, 2016.
+WBCN was replaced on the 104.1 MHz facility by the Mix brand, hot adult contemporary format, and WBMX call sign that had debuted at 98.5 MHz in 1991.
+From 2017 to 2026, the station operated under the call sign WWBX, allowing its sister station in Chicago to use WBMX.

 History

-WBMX/WWBX has been based out of this studio building in Brighton, shared with CBS' other Boston FM stations (and built for former sister station WSBK-TV in an antebellum style favored by that stations' then-owner, Storer Broadcasting) since 2009.
+WBMX/WWBX has been based out of this studio building in Brighton, shared with CBS's other Boston FM stations (and built for former sister station WSBK-TV in an antebellum style favored by that stations' then-owner, Storer Broadcasting) since 2009.
 The building also housed WBCN's studios starting in 2005.